SecDev-Lab/wish/docs/design.md

 ## System Architecture

-wish-sh consists of six main packages, each with clear responsibilities:
+wish-sh consists of seven main packages, each with clear responsibilities:

 ```mermaid
 graph TD